Graduating with Honors in Biology

 - Have a minimum GPA of 3.0 in all courses and a 3.3 in biology courses;

-- Submit an honors paper describing the research, written in the form of a scientific paper, which must be successfully defended before the Advisory Committee.
+- Submit an honors thesis describing the research, written in the form of a scientific paper, which must be successfully defended before the Advisory Committee.

 The application must include the honors advisor’s signature, the major advisor’s signature, the title of the research project, and the names of two faculty who will serve with the research advisor on an advisory committee.
 Research assistant professors may serve on the advisory committee; however, if two faculty from the same lab are on the committee, one should serve as an additional (fourth) member, and be non-voting.
 The research assistant professor may not chair the committee.